WHAT IS IT?

 - Anyone looking to delay reconstructive surgery4

-“The availability of CINGAL is welcome news for millions of Europeans living with osteoarthritis-related knee pain due to a lack of effective, long-lasting, non-surgical treatment options…”
+“The availability of CINGAL is welcome news for millions of people living with osteoarthritis-related knee pain due to a lack of effective, long-lasting, non-surgical treatment options…”

 “CINGAL combines two proven, approved therapies for pain and inflammation into a single injection treatment that has been shown to provide immediate pain relief that lasts for 6 months, reduce stiffness, and improve function.
 For knee pain sufferers, the availability of CINGAL not only translates to postponing an invasive and costly knee replacement surgery, but also to enabling these individuals to resume their normal lifestyle prior to the onset of chronic pain.”